cs3org/reva/changelog/unreleased/ocm-token-client-id-claim.md

-Bugfix: put the share id in the outbound OCM token
+Bugfix: complete code-flow OCM token client identity

-Code-flow token exchange now sets the JWT client_id claim to the outgoing share opaque id.
-That id is the wire providerId, and it comes from the share resolved for the exchanged code.
-The OAuth request client_id, the server domain, and legacy direct-secret tokens do not provide this claim.
+The token endpoint accepts only the authorization_code grant.
+The form client_id must be the receiving provider's host-only FQDN and must match the stored share recipient.
+The minted JWT client_id claim is the resolved outgoing share opaque id.
+Legacy direct-secret tokens omit that claim.
+Missing, unknown, and ocm_share grants are rejected before any share lookup.